BDoGG12/AnalyticsProject/Bank/README.md

 2. What are the variables in the model?

 3. Which ones are most impactful and how do they influence the prediction of the client’s response to the telemarketing campaign?

-4. If I want to have more clients subscribe to the term deposit, what aspects should I target?